ConductionNL/verzoeken/DESIGN.md

 Notifications
 -------
 For notifications we do not YET use the current [ZGW standard](https://zaakgerichtwerken.vng.cloud/themas/achtergronddocumentatie/notificaties) since there is an [dicusion](https://github.com/VNG-Realisatie/gemma-zaken/issues/1427#issuecomment-549272696) about the possible insecurity of sending properties or data objects along with a notification.
-It also doesnï¿½t follow the [web standard](https://www.w3.org/TR/websub/).
+It also doesn’t follow the [web standard](https://www.w3.org/TR/websub/).
 We wait for the conclusion of that discussion before making an implementation.

 __solution__
 In compliance with [w3.org](https://www.w3.org/TR/websub/) each endpoint `should` returns an header containing an subscription url.
 That can be used in accordance with the application to subscribe to both individual objects as collections whereby collections serve as 'kanalen'.
 We aim to implement the ZGW notificatie component, but feel that further features on that component would be required to make to be fully supported.
 We will supply feature requests per issue to support this effort.